 The UberEats service works by Uber drivers acting as delivery drivers for restaurants.
 As orders are lodged and prepared, Uber drivers are notified that deliveries are ready and they can take the orders and deliver them to customers who have ordered the food through the UberEats app.

-ABC has reported that under its agreements with restauranteurs, Uber’s services are not described as a delivery service, but rather as a ‘technology services provider’.
-As a result, restauranteurs are vested with the responsibility and possession of the delivery.
+ABC has reported that under its agreements with restaurateurs, Uber’s services are not described as a delivery service, but rather as a ‘technology services provider’.
+As a result, restaurateurs are vested with the responsibility and possession of the delivery.
 This is despite the fact they do not have any control over the route the driver takes, or the number of orders the driver is attempting to deliver at any one time.
 Effectively, this means that if food is delivered cold, it is the restaurant - not Uber or the driver - that is liable for any refund sought by the customer.

 Restauranteurs claim this is an unfair contract term as it is the driver who is in control of whether the food is picked up and delivered within a reasonable time.
-If restauranteurs can establish that this clause:
+If restaurateurs can establish that this clause:

 - the term is not reasonably necessary to protect Uber’s interests; and